Great Smoky Mountains Fast Facts

 - The park is sometimes called the Salamander Capital of the World, with an astounding 30 species present.

 - Black bears are the park’s signature species, and they occur in greater concentration here than anywhere else in North America.

-- Great Smoky Mountains is the most visited of the national parks in the United States, with numbers approaching 10 million in recent years.
+- Great Smoky Mountains is the most visited of the national parks in the United States, with numbers exceeding 10 million in recent years.

 - Despite its immense popularity, Great Smoky Mountains National Park is one of few with no entrance fees.
 This provision was actually built into the park’s charter, mostly to allow for free travel across US-441, known as Newfound Gap Road within the park.

 Where is Great Smoky Mountains National Park?

 Great Smoky Mountains National Park is located along the border of western North Carolina and eastern Tennessee.
 There are cities of decent size on either side of the park.
 The town of Gatlinburg, Tennessee is just outside the north entrance to Newfound Gap Road.
 The town of Cherokee, North Carolina, within the Qualla Boundary of the Cherokee Reservation, lies outside the southern entrance to Newfound Gap Road.
 Further directions and maps can be found at Getting to Great Smoky Mountains.

 We have pages on all sorts of things about Great Smoky Mountains National Park.
 We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.